PuZheng/flask-report/docs/source/Tutorial.rst

 commands which contains number of toys to be made.
 For simplicity, we assume only work commands in last 180 days are keeped.

+Note, this is unlikely a real scenario, in a real factory, you should first use ETL system to process the raw data, then generate report

 The boss want to see reports of deparments and the department leader want to see reports of each worker in her department.